Karen Bergbower & Associates

 Brighton, MI 48116

-Recipients of substance abuse services have rights protected by state and federal law and promulgated rules.
+Recipients of substance use services have rights protected by state and federal law and promulgated rules.
 For information contact Sandra Parker, 10299 Grand River Road, Suite P, Brighton, Michigan 48116, Phone 810-225-9550 or the Michigan Department of Licensing and Regulatory Affairs, Bureau of Health Professions, Division of Licensing and Certification, Substance Abuse Licensing Section, P.O Box 30670, Lansing, Mi 48909, Phone 517-241-1970.